maverick-js/signals/README.md

 ### `peek`

-Returns the current value stored inside the given compute function without triggering any dependencies.
+Returns the current value stored inside the given compute function whilst disabling observer tracking, i.e. without triggering any dependencies.
 Use [`untrack`](#untrack) if you want to also disable scope tracking.

 ```js
 import { signal, computed, peek } from '@maverick-js/signals';